open-telemetry/opentelemetry-js/examples/tracer-web/README.md

 $ npm start
 ```

-By default, the application will run on port `8090`: `http://localhost:8090/`
+By default, the application will run on port `8090`.

-To see the results, make sure you have the console open.
+To see the results, open the browser at `http://localhost:8090/` and make sure you have the browser console open.
 The application is using the `ConsoleSpanExporter` and will post the created spans into the console.

 The screen will look as follows: